mozilla/addons-server/docs/topics/api/v4_frozen/abuse.rst

 .. note::

-    These APIs are not frozen and can change at any time without warning.
+    These v4 APIs are now frozen.
-    See :ref:`the API versions available<api-versions-list>` for alternatives if you need stability.
+    See :ref:`the API versions available<api-versions-list>` for details of the different API versions available.

 The following API endpoint covers abuse reporting